adamschwartz/web.scraper.workers.dev/README.md

       - `E F` – an F element descendant of an E element
       - `E > F` – an F element child of an E element
   - Supports multiple selectors delimited with a comma.

+#### `attr` (optional)

+  - When `attr` is not set, the text contents of all matched nodes are returned.
+  - When `attr` is set, that HTML attribute is scraped from the first matching node with a non-empty value for that attribute.

 #### `pretty` (optional)